Does all the multimedia I show in the classroom and/or post online for my students have to be captioned?

 Classroom DVD Player

 A decoder must be present to show captions through our classrooms’ DVD players.
-Just as with the VHS player option above, please contact Al DeSalles, x4831, in the Media Center to find out whether the projector in your classroom has a built-in decoder.
-If it does not, Al will help you with the installation of a portable decoder.
-He needs a least two days advanced notice to to ensure installation.
-If Al is not available, contact Jim Serikawa, x4829, in the Media Center.
+Just as with the VHS player option above, please contact Jim Serikawa, x4829, in the Media Center to find out whether the projector in your classroom has a built-in decoder.
+If it does not, Jim will help you with the installation of a portable decoder.
+He needs a least two days advanced notice to ensure installation.

 Subtitles are available without needing a decoder.